Visitor Information

 Cancer and Palliative Inpatient Unit

 From RVH’s Main Entrance take the Main (Blue) Elevators to level 3.
+Click here for video directions and written directions.

 The Cancer and Palliative Inpatient Unit is not located inside the Cancer Centre.